There is something about fluffy sourdough cinnamon rolls ... something seriously addicting that is!

 You can also add the filling of these cinnamon rolls to this Sourdough Chocolate Star Bread.
 And if you really love cinnamon, why not try sourdough cinnamon raisin bread, sourdough snickerdoodle cookies, carrot cake sourdough muffins or sourdough discard monkey bread or some of these other fall inspired sourdough recipes.

-These easy sourdough cinnamon rolls are a cinch to make.
+This easy sourdough cinnamon rolls recipe is a cinch to make.
 Seriously, you might think that they're fiddly, but really they are quite simple.
 Of course, if you're not into waiting, make sure you check out these no wait sourdough cinnamon rolls.

 There are quite a few steps, but if you just take your time, the actual hands on part isn't too bad.